EmanueleCosenza/NN4G/README.md

 ## Dataset creation
 Inside the `data.py` module, the `BenchmarkGraphDataset` class represents a graph dataset.
 Its `from_files` method constructs a dataset parsed from files in the format specified in http://graphkernels.cs.tu-dortmund.de.
 A dataset can also be created from an already existing list of graphs and targets.

 The `Graph` class represents a graph in a graph dataset.
 It extends NetworkX's `DiGraph`, a directed graph.
-Undirected graphs are created adding for each edge u->v of a graph the edge v->u.
+Undirected graphs can be created adding for each edge u->v of a graph the edge v->u.

 ## CLI implementation